somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

 Uplift modeling is a prescriptive technique that predicts how each customer will respond to a marketing action.
 Actor-Critic will help us recommend actions based on the previous history of recommendations and customer profiles.
 If we club these together, we can iteratively recommend a sequence of steps to maximize conversion.

 #### Are users already happy and going to purchase anyway, so we should waste advertising dollars?
+An Uplift A2C model uses historical data to differentiate between four types of users (see image below).

 ![[Pasted image 20220902142744.png]]